 An evil sorcerer has kidnapped the mermaid king’s daughter, and stolen a powerful amulet that threatens to destroy the whole realm.

-“My daughter has been kidnapped by an evil sorcerer.
+“My daughter has been kidnapped.
 If she’s not rescued, your entire world is in grave danger.”

 - What do you know about the merpeople?